 Jim Slotta has made a prolific career at the intersection of technology and education.
 His expertise in technology-enhanced learning, STEM inquiry curriculum, knowledge media, and smart classrooms has earned him international recognition, and his research has yielded scores of books and scholarly articles.
 Jim was a Principal Investigator of the original TELS project and has worked on WISE since its inception, leading development of the original technology and infrastructure and helping to drive WISE research programs.

-Slotta currently works as a professor and Associate Dean for Research at Boston College.
-He also founded and remains active in ENCORE lab, a research group of teachers and students focused on collaborative and collective forms of inquiry learning.
+Jim is currently an Associate Professor with the Department for curriculum, Teaching, and Learning and the Centre for Science, Mathematics, and Technology Education at Ontario Institute for Studies in Education at the University of Totonto.
+He was previously a professor and Associate Dean for Research at Boston College.
+He also founded ENCORE lab, a research group of teachers and students focused on collaborative and collective forms of inquiry learning.
 His research has been funded by NIH, NSF, and universities around the world, and it has yielded WISE; KCI: Knowledge Community and Inquiry; and Common Knowledge, a research environment for scripting and orchestrating collective inquiry.

 Hsin-Yi Chang is a professor in the Graduate Institute of Digital Learning and Education at the National Taiwan University of Science and Technology (Taiwan Tech).
 She is a former post-doctoral scholar with WISE.
 While at Berkeley, Hsin-Yi explored the use of computer-based dynamic visualizations to support students in learning science and examined how dynamic visualizations can affect student learning and understanding of science concepts.
 She designed instructional practices to incorporate learning technologies into science curricula.